What we’ll cover:

 If you have a 529 plan, one important thing to remember is that you’re allowed to change the beneficiary on the account.

-So for whatever reason, if post-secondary education just isn’t in your child’s plan for the future at all, consider changing the beneficiary to another family member – this could be the original beneficiary’s siblings, first cousins, children, etc. You can get a change of beneficiary form by contacting your 529 plan administrator.
+So for whatever reason, if post-secondary education just isn’t in your child’s plan for the future at all, consider changing the beneficiary to another qualified family member – for example, this could be the original beneficiary’s siblings.
+You can get a change of beneficiary form by contacting your 529 plan administrator.

 For more information, see IRS Publication 970 or talk to your tax advisor.